bizpropb/DocsifySampleProject/docs/home.md

-# Welcome to Docsify Sample Project
+# Welcome to Docsify Showcase

 > A simple, beautiful documentation site built with Docsify